USS Harder (SS-257): Battle of Dasol Bay

-Early the next day, Harder and Haddo attacked and destroyed three coastal defense vessels off Bataan, Harder sinking frigates and Hiburi; then, joined by Hake that night, they headed for Caiman Point, Luzon.
-At dawn 23 August Haddo attacked and fatally damaged off Cape Bolinao.
+Early the next day, Harder and Haddo attacked and destroyed three coastal-defense vessels off Bataan, Harder sinking frigates and Hiburi; then, joined by Hake that night, they headed for Caiman Point, Luzon.
+At dawn on 23 August, Haddo attacked and fatally damaged off Cape Bolinao.
 Enemy trawlers towed the stricken destroyer to Dasol Bay, and Haddo, her torpedoes expended, informed Harder and Hake the following night of the attack and left the wolfpack for replenishment at Biak.